An epic survey of the interaction of design and astrophysics from Australian Aboriginal astronomy to notions of settling Mars

-If an interview with JUNO investigator Ravit Helled does not above here, please> request PDF
+If an interview with JUNO investigator Ravit Helled does not appear here, please> request PDF

 There's long been a lot of hype about Mars and now it's about building bases and cities there.
 But maybe we can imagine a totally different future for the planet, as Alexandra Daisy Ginsberg's Wilding of Mars does.
 An exhibition at London's Design Museum explores possibilities and raises questions.